InternetFreedomFoundation/archive/content/post/budget-session-2022-23.md

 The substantial jump in total allocation may be attributed to Rs.
 52,702.3 crores earmarked for Other Central Sector Expenditure, which reflects an enormous 1091.4% increase from the Revised Estimate 2021-22 (Rs.
 4,423.6 crores).
 This 1091.4% increase is primarily on account of the monetary support designated to the [loss-making state-owned firm](https://www.ndtv.com/business/govt-to-infuse-rs-44-720-cr-into-bsnl-in-2022-23-rs-3-300-cr-for-vrs-2742294), BSNL (Rs.
 44,720 crores), which accounts for 84.8% of the total expenditure on Other Central Sector Schemes.
 As both BSNL and MTNL struggle financially, the government has also decided to allocate Rs.
 3,300 crores to implement the Voluntary Retirement Scheme (VRS).
 Another significant move was the increase in capital expenditure allocation for Support to Public Sector Undertakings from Rs.
 80 crores to Rs.
 44,920 crores, which is a massive jump of 56050%.

-{{< figure src="https://lh4.googleusercontent.com/9dP2LqxkO1E3pPBk_RlbpfOmxNlrjeo66cytpnIfTOVBuEaj_RlGlvbBPmgcoUS3Wn5DEz084s1xEJHLUCQGtiVv4NEzU92smpgmZraNWNfGo0zlDlqNQYQ79Dl_C9j1aNeDUm51" caption=`"Figure 1: Total allocation to Other Central Sector Expenditure"` >}}
+{{< figure src="https://lh4.googleusercontent.com/9dP2LqxkO1E3pPBk_RlbpfOmxNlrjeo66cytpnIfTOVBuEaj_RlGlvbBPmgcoUS3Wn5DEz084s1xEJHLUCQGtiVv4NEzU92smpgmZraNWNfGo0zlDlqNQYQ79Dl_C9j1aNeDUm51" caption=`Figure 1: Total allocation to Other Central Sector Expenditure` >}}

 Assessment of the Central Sector Schemes’ budget allocation reveals that the total expenditure decreased from Rs.
 13,616.92 crores in Revised Estimates 2021-2022 to Rs.
 11,678 crores in Budget Estimates 2022-2023, which is a reduction of 14.23%.
 Herein, the transfer to the [USOF](https://dot.gov.in/universal-service-obligation-fund-usof) increased from Rs.
 8,300 crores to Rs.
 9000 crores, which is vital as India aims to bridge the urban-rural divide by providing seamless telecom connectivity to the unconnected areas.
 Moreover, the Government has designated Rs.
 7000 crore out of the total allocation to USOF as capital expenditure.
 Increased allocation towards this fund, especially for capital expenditure, is highly appreciable as it shows the Government’s intent to work towards digitizing India by augmenting telecom infrastructure.

-{{< figure src="https://lh3.googleusercontent.com/CqYnesPH01QyIfjixso7UtF0yFy1rD3fEDvjq5FZAs2Ezcls411FljiQJdAzDYJILkTIVXvp_NoiHKetFZsYuLvYoP-Op5Nzwig98MWU7dFP3UQMKZrumQX1F-HdiQZB2YdBVnDf" caption=`"Figure 2: Net Total Allocation to USOF"` >}}
+{{< figure src="https://lh3.googleusercontent.com/CqYnesPH01QyIfjixso7UtF0yFy1rD3fEDvjq5FZAs2Ezcls411FljiQJdAzDYJILkTIVXvp_NoiHKetFZsYuLvYoP-Op5Nzwig98MWU7dFP3UQMKZrumQX1F-HdiQZB2YdBVnDf" caption=`Figure 2: Net Total Allocation to USOF` >}}

 An allocation of Rs.
 10 crores for the 5G Connectivity Test marked a 455.5% increase from the previous year’s allocation of Rs.
 1.8 crores.
 The Finance Minister [announced](https://economictimes.indiatimes.com/industry/telecom/telecom-policy/centre-to-announce-pli-scheme-in-the-5g-space-auction-this-year-announces-finance-minister/articleshow/89267694.cms) that, in a push for 5G technology, the Government will launch a new production-linked incentive scheme.
 Thus, an impressive initial allocation of Rs.
 527.68 crores for the ‘Production Linked Incentive (PLI) Scheme to Promote Telecom and Networking Products Manufacturing in India’ is par for the course.

-{{< figure src="https://lh4.googleusercontent.com/Wo14fNNaSAueXnLY_HI6KLpge_uVVoz2mU8DYu4nSCXPpbEaIqSslZ6X7yBDhGo9Ojpl1vTodVeUvA0qrIBMTi_iG8F3H2pNlF5SaZs84AzAb7eL8dpFDfxJN_tDu8X1Wkdb_bIo" caption=`"Figure 3: Total allocation to Central Sector Schemes/ Projects"` >}}
+{{< figure src="https://lh4.googleusercontent.com/Wo14fNNaSAueXnLY_HI6KLpge_uVVoz2mU8DYu4nSCXPpbEaIqSslZ6X7yBDhGo9Ojpl1vTodVeUvA0qrIBMTi_iG8F3H2pNlF5SaZs84AzAb7eL8dpFDfxJN_tDu8X1Wkdb_bIo" caption=`Figure 3: Total allocation to Central Sector Schemes/ Projects` >}}